 Political events in foreign countries may cause market disruptions.
 In June 2016, the United Kingdom ("UK") voted in a referendum to leave the European Union ("EU") ("Brexit").
-Effective January 31, 2020, the UK ceased to be a member of the EU and, following a transition period during which the EU and the UK Government engaged in a series of negotiations regarding the terms of the UK's future relationship with the EU, the EU and the UK Government signed an agreement on December 30, 2020 regarding the economic relationship between the UK and the EU.
-This agreement became effective on a provisional basis on January 1, 2021.
-There remains significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of the possible political, regulatory, economic, and market outcomes in the UK, EU and beyond are difficult to predict.
-The end of the Brexit transition period may cause greater market volatility and illiquidity, currency fluctuations, deterioration in economic activity, a decrease in business confidence, and an increased likelihood of a recession in the UK.
+Effective January 31, 2020, the UK ceased to be a member of the EU following a period of impasse within the UK Parliament, and the holding of an early general election in December 2019 to break the deadlock.
+The European Parliament and UK Government are expected to focus attention on the nature of the UK's future relationship with the EU during an agreed transitional period.
+There is significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of possible political, regulatory, economic, and market outcomes in the UK, EU and beyond are difficult to predict.
+Brexit may cause greater market volatility and illiquidity, currency fluctuations, deterioration in economic activity, a decrease in business confidence, and increased likelihood of a recession in the UK.
 If one or more additional countries leave the EU or the EU dissolves, the world's securities markets likely will be significantly disrupted.

 As an alternative to holding foreign-traded investments, the Fund may invest in U.S. dollar-denominated investments of foreign companies that trade on U.S. exchanges or in the U.S. over-the-counter market including depositary receipts, such as American Depositary Receipts ("ADRs") and Global Depositary Receipts ("GDRs"), which evidence ownership of shares of a foreign issuer and are alternatives to directly purchasing the underlying foreign securities in their national markets and currencies.
 However, they continue to be subject to many of the risks associated with investing directly in foreign securities.
 These risks include the political and economic risks of the underlying issuer's country, as well as in the case of depositary receipts traded on foreign markets, currency risk.
 Depositary receipts may be sponsored or unsponsored.
 Unsponsored depositary receipts are established without the participation of the issuer.
 As a result, available information concerning the issuer of an unsponsored depository receipt may not be as current as for sponsored depositary receipts, and the prices of unsponsored depositary receipts may be more volatile than if such instruments were sponsored by the issuer.
 Unsponsored depositary receipts may involve higher expenses, may not pass through voting or other shareholder rights and may be less liquid.
+Unless otherwise stated in Fund Summaries, such investments are not subject to any stated limitation on investing in foreign securities.